brucehsieh56/thsieh4.github.io/_posts/2017-12-18-Polynominal-Regression-With-Iris-Dataset.md

 ---

-Let's use `polyfit` with degree 3
+As a simple example, let's use `polyfit` with degree 3

 $$y=w_3x^3+w_2x^2+w_1x+w_0$$

-as a simple example.

 ```python